kapalakiran/automation/README.md

-# Flipkart Automation
+# Amazon, Flipkart & Trip Advisor Applications Automation

 # Project Description

-This project deals with automating the Flipkart Application's functionalities.
+This project deals with automating the Amazon, Flipkart & Trip Advisor's functionalities.
-Test Cases are added to verify search, verify filter and verify add to cart functionalities.
+There are two Test Cases in this project -
+1. To fetch the iPhone XR (64GB) - Yellow in Amazon & Flipkart and then compare it
+2. To search and select trip write a review, perform overall rating, write review, select all hotel reviews & click on submit you review checkbox in trip advisor application

 # Project Description
 Web Application testing done using : Selenium Webdriver